Money Talks (1940 film)

-Money Talks (Hungarian: Pénz beszél) is a 1940 Hungarian comedy film directed by Jenö Csepreghy and starring Margit Dajka, Éva Szörényi and Gyula Csortos.
+Money Talks (Hungarian: Pénz beszél) is a 1940 Hungarian comedy film directed by Jenő Csepreghy and starring Margit Dajka, Éva Szörényi and Gyula Csortos.
 It was shot at the Hunnia Studios in Budapest.
 The film's sets were designed by the art director István Básthy.

 Synopsis

 The wealthy Ottó Dárday falls out with his relatives and, to spite them, marries the much younger servant Julcsa.
 When he dies he leaves her all his money, but his nephew sets out to try and swindle her to get his rightful inheritance.